Reclaiming Midlife: We are redefining the narrative.

 And for us?
 The power is in taking control of our own narrative.
 We get to choose what makes us feel alive.
 We decide how we want to show up.
 We don’t need permission.
 We don’t need approval.

-Would I want to re-enter the job market?
-Honestly, probably not.
-I know how capable I am, but I’d still worry about being judged for my age.
 Ageism is real.
 But so is the shift.
-There’s something exciting happening—and I’m proud to be a part of it.
+Something exciting is happening, and I’m proud to be a part of it.
 Even in our small circles, we are rewriting the story.